kidusasfaw/academic-site/content/authors/admin/_index.md

 ---

 Hi there!
 My name is Kidus.
 I am a data scientist at Microsoft and I recently also received my PhD in statistics from University of Michigan.
 I currently work on projects that can loosely be bucketed in machine learning and time series analysis.
-I consider myself a lifelong learner and am currently going through Frank Harrell, Jr.'s Regression Modeling
-Strategies.

 My research while in graduate school focused on building statistical inference methodology for nonlinear, non-Gaussian stochastic processes.
 I also worked on an R package called
 [spatPomp](https://kidusasfaw.github.io/spatPomp) where I implemented new and existing methods.
 My work has valuable applications in ecology, epidemiology, weather forecasting and target tracking.
 I was advised by [Edward Ionides](https://dept.stat.lsa.umich.edu/~ionides/) and [Aaron King](https://kinglab.eeb.lsa.umich.edu/king/).

-I am always eager to get better at being a disciplined applied statistician (these days, I am going through Frank Harrell, Jr.'s Regression Modeling
+I am always eager to get better at being a disciplined applied statistician (these days I am going through [Frank Harrell, Jr.'s Regression Modeling
-Strategies) .
+Strategies](https://link.springer.com/book/10.1007/978-3-319-19425-7)) .
 How can I formulate my problems in a way that allows valid statistical analyses?
 What are and aren't included in my data?
-How might some models and methods help or hurt in getting an answer to real-life and business problems?
+How might some models and methods help or hurt in getting an answer to real-life/business problems?
 How do I present my work to a broad audience?
 I've learned and thought a lot about these questions.